Killington Race Camp Info

-There were 49 TCSC members in attendance last year.
+There were 49 TCSC members in attendance last year and in 2019.
 The other 40 or so students at the camp are in a similar age range and skiing ability as members of our club.
 There are usually 10 - 12 groups created at the start of the week based on skiing ability.
 There are about 6 or 7 skiers in each group.
 You'll have the same instructor all week.
 The lower level groups spend less time on race-specific topics and more time on turn mechanics and improving their free-skiing.
 The higher level groups spend more time on the race course running gates.
 Everyone spends some time running gates.

 Why would you consider a race based camp if you don't plan on racing?
 It's all about effectiveness and cost.
 The reason most people are not skiing with the confidence, control and enjoyment that they seek is because their ski turns are not up to par.
 There is no better place to learn to make good ski turns than at a GS race camp.
 Anyone can go straight down the hill, but how effective are your turns?